erayakartuna/html-to-jpeg-php/README.md

 ```

-Add php codes into to body
+Add these codes into to body
 ```php
  include('HtmlToJpeg.php');
  $html2Jpeg = new HtmlToJpeg();